-As shown in Table 6, hypothesis H1, which asserts a positive between managerial support and relationship intrapreneurial behaviour of academicians, was supported using PLS output with a significant relationship (β = 0.391, t = 11.381, pvalue = 0.000) found between these two variables.
-Hypothesis H2, which states a positive relationship between a flexible organisational structure and the intrapreneurial behaviour of academicians, is also supported by a positive beta (β) value and t-value (β = 0.101, t = 3.539, p = 0.000).
-Hypothesis H3, which specifies the positive relationship between a favorable organisational structure and the intrapreneurial behaviour of academicians, is also supported with positive and significant results (β = 0.089, t = 3.189, p = 0.002).
-Hypothesis H4, specifying a positive influence of recognition of intrapreneurial activity on the intrapreneurial behaviour of academicians, is also supported $(\beta = 0.113, t = 4.403, p = 0.000)$.
-A moderate influence of gender on the relationship between managerial support and the intrapreneurial behaviour of academicians is found to be positively significant (β = 0.196, t = 5.858, p = 0.000) as well.
-However, the influence of gender on the relationship between a flexible organisational structure and the intrapreneurial behaviour of academicians is found to be negatively significant $(\beta = -0.069, t = 3.037, p = 0.002)$.
-Likewise, the influence of gender on the relationship between a favorable organisational structure and the intrapreneurial behaviour of academicians is found to be negatively significant (β = -0.032, t = 1.334, p = 0.002).
-However, the influence of gender is found to not influence the relationship between recognition of intrapreneurial activity and the intrapreneurial behaviour of academicians (β = 0.113, t = 4.403, p = 0.182).
-Hence, H5 is supported except for the inclusion of recognition of intrapreneurial activity as an organisational factor.
+As depicted in Table 6, hypothesis H1, which asserts a positive relationship between managerial support and intrapreneurial behaviour of academicians, was supported using PLS output with a significant relationship (β = 0.391, t = 11.381, p value = 0.000) found between these two variables.
+Hypothesis H2, which states a positive relationship between flexible organisational structure and intrapreneurial behaviour of academicians, is also supported with a positive beta (β) value and a t-value (β = 0.101, t = 3.539, p = 0.000).
+Hypothesis H3, which specifies the positive relationship between a favourable organisational structure and the intrapreneurial behaviour of academicians, is also supported with positive and significant results (β = 0.089, t = 3.189, p = 0.002).
+Hypothesis H4, specifying a positive influence of the recognition of intrapreneurial activity on the intrapreneurial behaviour of academicians, is also supported (β = 0.113, t = 4.403, p = 0.000).
+A moderating influence of gender on the relationship between managerial support and the intrapreneurial behaviour of academicians is found to be positively significant (β = 0.196, t = 5.858, p = 0.000) as well.
+However, the influence of gender on the relationship between the flexible organisational structure and the intrapreneurial behaviour of academicians is found to be negatively significant ($\beta = -0.069$, t = 3.037, p = 0.002).
+Likewise, the influence of gender on the relationship between a favourable organisational structure and the intrapreneurial behaviour of academicians is found to be negatively significant (β = -0.032, t = 1.334, p = 0.002).
+However, the influence of gender is found to have no influence on the relationship between the recognition of intrapreneurial activity and the intrapreneurial behaviour of academicians (β = 0.113, t = 4.403, p = 0.182).
+Hence, H5 is supported except for the inclusion of the recognition of intrapreneurial activity as an organisational factor.